abdulrahim2002/thinkersclub/pages/guidelines.md

 <img class="img-rounded" src="/assets/img/uploads/thinkersclub.png" alt="Thinkers Club logo" width="200">

-## Community Guidelines
+# Community Guidelines

-Although, thinkers club is not a proponent of censorship and belives in liberty.
-Since, we want to build a community of not only thinkers but **free thinkers**.
-But there are certain guidelines meant to protect platforms goals, and ensure that we move in the right direction.
+Although Thinkers Club advocates for liberty and opposes censorship, our objective is to cultivate a community of both thinkers and free thinkers.
+To ensure that we progress effectively toward our platform’s goals, we have established specific guidelines.

-### Comments
+Comments We encourage constructive criticism of the ideas and methods presented by authors, as we believe that scrutiny fosters improvement.

-You are encouraged to critisize the ideas and methods presented by author, since we believe improvement comes from scrutiny.
-But there are certain things to take care of:
+However, please adhere to the following guidelines:

-- Please don't post off-topic comments
+- Avoid posting off-topic comments.
-- Comments, percieved as inappropriate by the moderators will be removed
+- Comments deemed inappropriate by moderators will be removed.

-If your, comment offends any of the above, the moderators hold the right to remove your comment.
+- Moderators reserve the right to remove any comment that violates these guidelines or is otherwise deemed offensive.